 Thanksgiving has come and gone and leaves me with warm and wonderful lasting memories of the day and years gone by.
-We are fortunate to host the mother of all holidays, and I treasure every moment of time spent making the day all it should be for our family and friends.
-Preparation for Thanksgiving Day created many last minute trips to the store (and I thought I had done so well on my first trip), which presented lots of opportunities to run in to old friends doing their last minute pick ups as well.
+We’re fortunate to host the mother of all holidays, and I treasure every moment of time spent making the day all it should be for our family and friends.
+Preparation for Thanksgiving Day created many last minute trips to the store (and I thought I had done so well on my first trip), which presented lots of opportunities to run into old friends doing their last-minute pickups as well.
 They ask how I’m doing and we both know the underlying concern.
 Am I well?
 Am I still well?
 Have there been any changes?

 I find it overwhelmingly heartwarming to know so many still care and are concerned when sometimes I briefly forget it was even a chapter in my book.
 Here I am running around picking up last minute items after countless trips have already been made, when not so long ago, going to store wasn’t even an act I could entertain.
-I smile wide and tell them confidently, “Yes, I’m great!”
-I want to add, “And please don’t worry about me because I will always be great.
+Remember how excited I was to just walk to the end of the driveway?
+I smile wide and tell my friends confidently, “Yes, I’m great!”
+And I want to add to that, “And please don’t worry about me because I will always be great.
 I am fine.”
-I don’t want anyone to worry about me.

 Excitedly, I celebrated another year, a 48th one to be exact and they just keep getting better.
-My true inner celebration, however, is the 8th year mark of wellness I will celebrate next month; a new birthday if you will.
-I’ve shared before and many already know, the medical field notes all survival dates from the date of diagnosis.
-Medically speaking, I am 8 ½ years cancer free already, but on my day of diagnosis, I was on information overload listening to many things from my doctor and nowhere in our dialogue did he utter, “You’re cancer free!”
+My true inner celebration, however, is the 8th year mark of wellness, which is December 17th.
+I will celebrate next month; a new birthday if you will.
+As I’ve shared before and many already know, the medical field notes all survival dates from the date of diagnosis.
+So medically speaking, I’m 8 ½ years cancer free already, and on my day of diagnosis, I was on information overload listening to many things from my doctor and nowhere in our dialogue did he utter, “You’re cancer free!”

 Reasonably, I choose to celebrate the day I did hear those words from him when he shook me awake by grabbing my big toe at the foot of my bed saying, “Hey!
-Wake up, you’re cancer free.”
+Wake up, you’re cancer-free.”
 I love him.
 Steve and I both do.
 He’s like a celebrity to us and we always say he’d be a great fit in our circle of friends.
-He’s the kind of guy who is real, honest, and genuine, a guy you can sit down with and enjoy a nice cold beer, tell stories and laugh.
+He’s the kind of guy who is real, honest, and genuine, a guy you can sit down with and enjoy a nice cold beer with, tell stories and laugh.
 Did I mention he’s Irish???
 BONUS!